Bacchus and Ariadne: Description

 The composition is divided diagonally into two triangles, one of blue sky, using the expensive ultramarine pigment, and still but for the two lovers caught in movement, the other a riot of movement and predominantly green/brown in colour.
-The follower of Bacchus who struggles with a snake is sometimes falsely associated with the antique sculpture of Laocoön and His Sons who had been killed by snakes.
-This statue had recently been discovered in Rome.
+The follower of Bacchus who struggles with a snake is sometimes associated with the antique sculpture of Laocoön and His Sons who had been killed by snakes.
+This statue had recently been discovered in Rome, and Titian had a history of sketching this figure, as seen through a woodcut completed from Titian's sketch of Laocoön and his sons.
 But the satyr in Titian's painting is not in a mortal combat with the snakes, he is merely girding himself with them as is described in the original text by Catullus.
 The King Charles Spaniel that barks at the boy satyr is a common motif in Titian's work and was probably a court pet.
 The gold urn inscribed with the artist's signature (TICIANVS) may also have been familiar to the Duke as one of the antiquities in his collection.

+Fern Luskin argues in "Titian's Bacchus and his two loves," Titian represents not only Bacchus' passion for Ariadne, but also his infatuation with a boy satyr, Ampelos, who struts at the center of the composition.
+Bacchus' love for Ampelos is told by the ancient Greek poet Nonnos in his Dionysiaca (Books 11 to 12).
+Ampelos (meaning grapevine in Greek) merits such a prominent position in the painting because it was only through the boy's death and metamorphosis into a grapevine that Bacchus was able to produce wine for the first time, thus giving life to Bacchus' persona as the god of wine, the essence of his divinity.
+According to Nonnos (Dionysiaca, 11.
+1138-790), when Ampelos died, the grief-stricken Bacchus garlanded the boy with 'perishable anemone' flowers.
+This explains why Titian initially painted anemone flowers in Ampelos' hair, now barely visible because he later replaced them with jasmine flowers.
+Although anemone would have unmistakably identified the boy satyr as Ampelos, it "would have been anachronistic because, according to Nonnos (Dionysiaca, 11.
+236–237), Bacchus crowned Ampelos with 'perishable anemone' after his death, whereas in Titian's painting the boy is shown alive."